KxSystems/docs/docs/learn/index.md

 </div>

-Kdb+ is a database.
+kdb+ is a database.
 You can use it through [interfaces](../interfaces/index.md) such as ODBC, or from [Python](https://code.kx.com/pykx), but its power and performance are best accessed through its own language, q.

 Q is a general-purpose programming language.
 You can write programs for anything in q.